Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 The ancient city of Narbonne, located in the Aude department of the Occitanie region in southern France, is one of the best places to visit in France, albeit one of the lesser-known cities.
 It is also the entry point to some of the most beautiful French countryside, cities and culture, including the Canal du Midi.
 Surprisingly, for most, it is also not far from the French Riviera.
 And, despite its lack of notoriety, there are many great things to see and do in Narbonne.

-If you are planning to visit Narbonne, this is our comprehensive guide to some of the best things you can do in one day.
+If you are planning a visit, this is our comprehensive guide the best things to do in Narbonne.
 If you have time to stay here longer, you won’t regret it.
 Narbonne is also a great place to base yourself for a longer stay as there are many day trips you can do from here as well.

 Where is Narbonne?

 We found Narbonne quite unexpectedly.
-If it weren’t for it being the starting location for our Canal du Midi barge cruise, it might have taken us longer to find it.
-I didn’t feel so bad though, with over 80% of visitors to Narbonne being French.
+If it wasn’t for it being the starting location for our first Canal du Midi barge cruise, it might have taken us longer to find it.
+I didn’t feel so bad though, as over 80% of visitors to Narbonne are French.
 It’s not a usual tourist destination by any stretch of the imagination.
 But it should be, and its lack of tourists means it is a terrific place to explore without huge crowds.

-It’s historical, with buildings dating back 21 centuries.
-It’s pretty, with canals, tree-lined promenades and architecturally stunning buildings.
+It’s historical, with buildings dating back 21 centuries, and it’s pretty, with canals, plane-tree-lined promenades and architecturally-stunning buildings.

 It’s easy-going.
-Without all the tourists, there’s no air of pretension, no airs and graces to be seen, just a casual way of life.
+Without so many tourists, there’s no air of pretension, no airs and graces to be seen, just a casual way of life.
 There’s not a lot of English spoken, always a sure sign that the tourists haven’t dominated.
 It’s inexpensive, both in terms of accommodation and food.
 It’s also a 20-minute drive from some of the quietest beaches on the Mediterranean.
+You’re so close to the French riviera and yet a world away.

 It’s also a city that provides easy access to so many other unknown areas of the region of Occitanie, where the food and wine are as wonderful as some of the other more known areas of France, but without the price tag.